Andrew Lincoln: Career

 In 1994, Lincoln made his TV debut in "Births and Deaths", an episode of the Channel 4 sitcom Drop the Dead Donkey.
 In 1995, soon after finishing drama school, he was cast in his first major role playing Edgar "Egg" Cooke, one of the lead characters in the BBC drama This Life.
 He went on to appear in British television series and dramas such as The Woman in White, The Canterbury Tales, and Wuthering Heights, including probationary teacher Simon Casey in the Channel 4 sitcom Teachers.
 He also had a lead role as university lecturer and psychologist Robert Bridge in Afterlife, and starred in the Sky 1 series Strike Back with Richard Armitage in 2010.
 Lincoln appeared in several films such as Human Traffic and Gangster No. 1 and starred alongside Vanessa Paradis in Pascal Chaumeil's Heartbreaker.
 In particular, his role as Mark in the 2003 film Love Actually gained him wider recognition.

 Lincoln has performed in plays, including Hushabye Mountain in 1999, Blue/Orange in 2000 and 2001, The Late Henry Moss in 2006, the Parlour Song in 2009, as well as radio productions.
 He has done voice-overs for documentaries, advertisements, and government campaigns.
 He directed two episodes in the third series of Teachers for which he received a BAFTA nomination for Best New Director (Fiction) in 2004.

 In April 2010, Lincoln was cast as Rick Grimes, the protagonist of AMC's post-apocalyptic series The Walking Dead.
 Grimes is a sheriff's deputy who awakens from a coma in the midst of a zombie apocalypse.
 He becomes the leader of a group of family and friends who are forced to relentlessly fight off flesh-eating zombies and hostile humans.
 In 2010, Lincoln signed up for the show for a potential six years and renegotiated a deal for two further seasons.
 Lincoln appeared on the show for the final time on 4 November 2018, having previously stated that he wished to spend more time with his children.
 According to The New York Times, Lincoln's role on The Walking Dead made him "the center of one of the world's biggest pop culture franchises".
 Following Lincoln's departure from The Walking Dead, it was planned that he would reprise his role of Rick Grimes in a trilogy of feature-length films.
-Due to the COVID-19 pandemic, the films were delayed.
-They were subsequently replaced with a 6-hour show starring both Lincoln and Danai Gurira.
+Due to the COVID-19 pandemic, the films were delayed; they were later replaced with The Walking Dead: The Ones Who Live, a six-hour television show starring both Lincoln and Danai Gurira.
+Lincoln starred in the 2024 spin-off The Walking Dead: The Ones Who Live.